Twenty-five years shaping

 Privacy Class Actions

 Michael Rivette led Evans v Health Administration Corp [2019] NSWSC 1781 as lead counsel, Australia's first privacy class action to obtain compensation for class members.
-He has appeared in the McClure v Medibank Limited and authored Privacy Class Actions (2020) 94 ALJ 791, the seminal text in this field.
+He has appeared in McClure v Medibank Limited and authored Privacy Class Actions (2020) 94 ALJ 791, the seminal text in this field.

 Michael Rivette initiated Australia's first successful privacy class action.
 He also wrote the text that defines how they work.
 That combination is without parallel in Australian practice.